TechGlue/CheckIn/README.md

 [![CheckMeInService](https://github.com/TechGlue/CheckIn/actions/workflows/master_checkmeinservice.yml/badge.svg)](https://github.com/TechGlue/CheckIn/actions/workflows/master_checkmeinservice.yml)
 # Welcome to the CheckIn Service API 🎉
 **Hey there!** Welcome to the CheckIn API!
-This project serves as a sandbox for sharpening my skills with ASP.NET Core and new language features and technologies while solving a personal problem: tracking and counting consistency in habit-building.
+This personal project serves as a sandbox for sharpening my skills with ASP.NET Core and new language features and technologies while solving a personal problem: tracking and counting consistency in habit-building.

 ## What's under the hood?
 This app is built using: